polluxsynth/arduino-fast-midi-octaver/README.md

 uploading process.
 The easiest solution to these issues is to disconnect the MIDI IN and OUT connectors while uploading sketches to the device.

+## Modwheel

+Not enabled by default, the Modwheel support enables the value output from a potentiometer connected to the appropriate pin (default A0, 0..5V) on the Arduino to be inserted into the MIDI stream as MIDI Control Change #1 (mod wheel).
+Enable by #defining MODWHEEL.

 ## Dependencies

 Unintuitively, the code is not dependent on the Arduino MIDI library.